jangler/xmutils/readme.txt

     XM2MML is a command-line program; that is, it does not have a graphical user interface.
 Invocations of the program on the command-line have the form:

+    xm2mml <infile.xm>

+    -OR-

     xm2mml <format> <infile.xm>

 Replace <format> with the name of the format you would like to convert to, and replace <infile.xm> with the filename of the source XM file.
+If no format is specified, the program outputs generic MML.
 The program prints its output to the terminal, so in practice most invocations of XM2MML will have the form:

     xm2mml <format> <infile.xm> > <outfile.mml>